timbru31/amazon-tag-remover/README.md

 (soon)

 ## Features
-* amzn.to shortlinks are expanded via long URL and then processed
 * Visual feedback which tag was removed
 * Works on starting parameter (?tag) and appended parameter (&tag)
 * Full support for all amazon sites (e.g. from Germany, Mexico or UK to China and Italy)
+  * amazn.to links are supported, too, since the expanded request to the amazon site is intercepted

 ## License
 This plugin is released under the